 Did you know you can eat acorns?
 Not many people know that anymore.
-It was the main plant food of the Chumash Indians that lived here in my backyard way back when.
+It was the main plant food of the Chumash Indians once upon a time.
 They processed them and used them for mush, for soup or for bread daily.
-They may have harvested from the same trees we did, which is entirely possilble since some of the oaks are over 500 years old.
+They may have harvested from the same trees we did, which is entirely possible since some of the oaks are over 500 years old.
 Gives me goosebumps.
-I could go on and on about how fascinating the Chumash tribes were (matriarchal, female chiefs, etc) but I'll try to focus just on acorns.

 We blended them in our blender and then added boiling water.
 After a few hours the acorn sludge sunk, leaving the icky brown tannic water on top that I sucked off with a turkey baster.
 And then we did it again.
 And again.
 And again.
 It took us two days to fully leach these.
-How do you know they are fuly leached?
+How do you know they are fully leached?
 Taste the mush.
 It was finally mildly sweet and nutty tasting.

 We fully intended to dry ours in the California hot sun just like the Chumash did...but it was raining.
 So out came the food dehydrator.
 In an oven on low would work too but I just know I'd forget and burn it.
 After days of acorn processing I was not going to risk that.

 Here is my acorn bread recipe.
 Since I don't really know what I'm doing, I just based it on a bunch of other normal bread recipes and I tweaked it to include the acorn flour.
 I was too chicken to do it 100% acorn flour since it took us so long to process it.
 That flour is precious!
 It made a nice crusty bread that is slightly sweet.
 Perfect for topping with honey butter.